 Changing of Grades

-Grades earned by students are unalterable except those recorded as a result of an error in computing or data entry.
-Except for data entry errors, all grade changes must be initiated by the instructor, followed by approval of the Division Dean and the Vice-President for Academic Affairs.
+Grades earned by students are unalterable except those recorded as a result of an error in computing, data entry, or due to an academic integrity violation.
+Except for data entry errors, grade errors due to a computing error must be initiated by the instructor, followed by approval of the Division Dean and the Vice-President for Academic Affairs.
 The grade change must be initiated within 30 days of grades being posted.
+Grade changes due to an academic integrity violation may be initiated by either the instructor, Division Dean, or Vice President for Academic Affairs followed by final approval of the Vice President for Academic Affairs.
+Grades may be changed at any point based on documented evidence of an academic integrity violation.

 Adopted Revised/Reviewed Revised/Reviewed Revised/Reviewed Revised/Reviewed